esl/MongooseIM/tools/pkg/README.md

 building the package runs during docker image building.
 Copying of the ready package takes place after running the docker image containing it.

-Source code version used for building a package is set by check outing desired git reference in the project.
+Source code version used for building a package is set by checking out the desired git reference in the project.

 Contents: